 During recent times, when a great many have been starved of nourishing personal interactions, Juho Kuosmanen’s Compartment No.6 (Hytti Nro.6) – filmed in 2-perf on Kodak 35mm film by trusted cinematographic collaborator J-P Passi – is likely to resonate following its debut in-competition for the Palme d'Or at the 2021 Cannes Film Festival

-Set at the end of the 1990s, Finnish student Laura (Seidi Haarla) boards a train for the six-day journey from Moscow to Ulan Bator, Mongolia, to see ancient rock paintings, leaving her girlfriend behind.
+Set at the end of the 1990s, Finnish student Laura (Seidi Haarla) boards a train for the six-day journey from Moscow to Murmansk, in the far northwest part of Russia, to see ancient rock paintings, leaving her girlfriend behind.
 On boarding the train, Laura finds herself having to share the long ride, and a tiny sleeping car, with Vadim (Yuriy Borisov), a grizzled and opinionated miner who recounts long and lurid stories about his sexual conquests and violent fights.
 While Vadim may be crude, he isn't cruel, and shares with Laura the sausage, black bread and tea he's brought for the journey.
 As the train cuts slowly across thousands of miles of wintry Russian terrain, Vadim coaxes Laura out of her gloom, and a companionship slowly grows as they face the truth about their yearnings for human connection.

 Inspired by Rosa Liksom’s 2011 novel of the same name, Compartment No.6 is the second long-form feature from the celebrated Kuosmanen.
 His short, Citizens (2008), earned a Silver Leopard at Locarno; his medium-length film, The Painting Sellers (2010), won the Cinefondation Award at Cannes; and his B&W feature debut, The Happiest Day in the Life of Olli Mäki (2016), garnered the Un Certain Regard Award at Cannes.
 All were shot on film by Finnish DP J-P Passi.